Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/General Circle.md

 # General Circle

 ## Why
-- To coordinate the flow of information between roles and domains
+- To coordinate the flow of information between roles, domains and the network
 - Supporting governance implementations
 - Supporting departmental sub-circles and lead links
 - Handling undelegated work